scott-whitehurst/borg-ai/README.md

 Based on user input, move a file to the trash directory (reporting error if file not found) - consider configuring a cron job to empty this at the start of every month

 Game:
-Play a game of rock, paper, scissors with the user - there is probably a simpler way to code this, but for now it seems to give fair odds
+Play a game of rock, paper, scissors with the user - this was previously a long series of if and elif comparisons of user input against the random number.
+Now it takes the form of multiple nested case statements to match conditions for input vs ai to reach a result

 Unrecognised:
 Inform the user of the error and direct them to the help command to check functions